More House. Less Money.

 For a comparison sheet of Bell-Ayr Homes Standard Specifications vs. others, click here.

-For Bill Lake Home's Specific Specifications, click here.
+For Bill Lake Modular Home's Standard Specifications, click here.

 What is a Modular Home?

 A modular home is a home that is “stick-built” under roof inside a factory, under ideal working conditions.
 Unlike "traditional" homes constructed on site,

 modular homes are built under ideal conditions in a controlled environment.
 There are also no long delays in construction that could be associated with

 inclement weather and the houses are never subjected to the vagaries of the weather.
 The lumber doesn't warp because it doesn't get rained on, and